 There are employment benefits for F-1 Students.

-Students should work no more than 20 hours per week.
-This is self-monitered as it is part of maintaining one's F-1 Student Status.
+Students may not work more than 20 hours per week.
+This is self-monitored as it is part of maintaining one's F-1 Student Status.
 You may not feel any immediate consequences, they may catch up to you when you are applying for a different status like H1B or a green card.

-Students must have their F-1 Student Status for 9 months, generally one complete school year, to be eligibile for off-campus employment.
+Students must have their F-1 Student Status for 9 months, one complete school year, to be eligible for off-campus employment.
+All off-campus employment must be in a student's field of study.

 NO unauthorized employment.
 No unauthorized employment means that a student does not work off campus unless they have an I-20 with authorization for off campus employment on page 3.
-Unauthorized employment is a deportable offense.
+Any employer besides Calvin College qualifies as an off-campus employer.
+Unauthorized employment subjects one's SEVIS record to termination.

 Detailed regulations are available at the United States Citizenship and Immigration Services website.